 When it comes to watch faces, everyone has their own opinion about whether Roman numerals, regular numbers or plain batons are the most attractive option.
 Personally?
 We love the look of Arabic numerals on our wrist.
-Here is a guide to simple, classic watches with numbers.
+Here is a guide to our favorite men’s watches with numbers.

 The Great Debate: Comparing Arabic Numbers vs. Roman Numerals vs. Batons on Watches